martinjungblut/gobox/README.md

 Well, now no mutation will ever create any meaningful state change.
 As we're always mutating copies, we'll just print 0 three times.

+**In a nutshell, Go requires us to be mindful of: struct members' types, function/method type definitions, call sites and receiver type definitions.**

+And because programs tend to evolve over time to interweave types based on specific needs, it's very often hard to determine when we're mutating a copy or not, particularly with deeply nested call stacks.

 #### The plan

 > Let's go, let's suck the suckage out of Go.